MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | oauth2RequiredPostResponse | Boolean |

 Specifies whether, as part of OAuth 2.0 token requests, Microsoft Entra ID will allow POST requests, as opposed to GET requests.
-The default is false, which specifies that only GET requests will be allowed.
+The default is false, which specifies that only GET requests are allowed.

 Example: